gslab-econ/gslab_make/README.md

 ```bash
 python setup.py install
 ```
 This method of installation uses egg files rather than wheels, which can cause conflicts with previous versions of `gslab_tools`.
-If this method of installation is executed, some files need to be removed from the directory with a `clean` argument. `clean` removes `/build`,`/dist`, and `GSLab_Tools_Lite.egg-info`, which are built upon installation.
+If this method of installation is executed, some files need to be removed from the directory with a `clean` argument. `clean` removes `/build`,`/dist`, and `GSLab_Make.egg-info`, which are built upon installation.
 This argument can be called by executing

 ```bash
 python setup.py clean